Rookie Awards rank Escape Studios team second in the world for Immersive Media

 Within their game, Aspen Lane: VR Paranormal Investigation, users play as a paranormal investigator called to uncover evidence of a malicious hunting within a family home in North London.
 The primary focus for Immersive Media is games designed to be played with headsets- VR, AR, MR- and judges were looking for completed games.

-The Team was led by Escape Studios Games student Michael Neocleous, who commented: "I am incredibly happy to say that Aspen Lane, our final year VR project was announced as runner-up.
+The Team was led by Escape Studios Games student Michael Neocleous, who commented: "I am incredibly happy that our final year VR project was announced as runner-up.
 I am so incredibly proud of the team, they all worked so hard during those 12 weeks and it couldn't be more deserved".

-The Rookie Awards is an annual contest that is open to young creative in visual effects, animation, games, virtual reality, motion graphics and 3D visualisation.
-The contest is open to amateur artists with less than 1 year of professional experience in their chosen category.
+The Rookie Awards is an annual contest that is open to young creatives in visual effects, animation, games, virtual reality, motion graphics and 3D visualisation.
+The contest is open to up and coming artists with less than 1 year of professional experience in their chosen category.
 This year, the 10th annual Rookie Awards was highly-competitive, with 3769 entries from 524 schools, hailing from 88 countries.
-There was also 58, 552 media uploaded for the 26 categories.
+There was also 58, 552 pieces uploaded for the 26 categories.

-Escape Studios had finalists nominated in the following categories:
+Escape Studios also had finalists nominated in the following categories: